18 top learning management systems for 2025

 9. Brightspace

-Brightspace bills itself as a learning innovation platform, moving beyond what is available in a traditional LMS with additional functionality and improved UX.
-The system can be used for people in any organizational setting or stage of life, including K-12, higher education, corporations and associations.
+Brightspace bills itself as a learning innovation platform, moving beyond what is available in a traditional LMS with additional functionality and an improved UX.
+The system can be used for people in any organizational setting or stage of life, including K-12, higher education, corporations and nonprofits.

-The Brightspace system includes features to gamify learning, functions that support accessibility and a responsive website that supports any device, according to the vendor.
-Learners can download lessons to complete them offline and create a profile that shows what they are working on and interested in.
+The Brightspace system includes gamification features, functions that support accessibility and a responsive website that supports any device, according to the vendor.
+Learners can download lessons to complete them offline, and create a profile that shows what they are working on and interested in.
 Additionally, Brightspace has an AI feature that provides feedback to learners on how they speak and use key terms.
+An accessibility bundle introduced in 2024 includes an AI-based accessibility checker and a text-to-speech reader.

 10. iSpring Learn

-ISpring Learn is available both as SaaS and on premises.
+The iSpring Learn platform is available both as SaaS and on-premises.
 Courses can be developed in a variety of ways and contain different types of content.
 For example, the system supports traditional SCORM files -- the LMS standard for e-learning content -- in addition to role-play simulations, interactive courses and training videos.
-The system is designed to enable course creation by learning professionals, as well as subject matter experts, by providing user-friendly tools that simplify the course development process.
-Using software familiar to users, such as Microsoft PowerPoint, can help to develop courses quickly.
+It is designed to enable course creation by learning professionals as well as subject matter experts with user-friendly tools that speed up and simplify course development, including such familiar software as Microsoft PowerPoint.

-In addition to the LMS functionality, you can also use iSpring to host a corporate newsfeed, including companywide announcements, organizational charts and employee profiles, according to iSpring's website.
+In addition to the LMS functionality, companies can also use iSpring Learn to host a corporate news feed, including companywide announcements, organizational charts and employee profiles, according to iSpring's website.

 11. Absorb LMS

 Absorb LMS offers users many standard features of an LMS, plus the ability to add other modules to build a comprehensive learning environment.
-Absorb LMS comes pre-configured to enable third-party courses from multiple vendors.
-This enables companies to pick and choose courses that best meet their needs and start engaging employees quickly.
+It comes preconfigured to enable third-party courses from different vendors.
+This lets companies pick and choose courses that best meet their needs and start engaging employees quickly.

-Companies can integrate other offerings from Absorb, such as Infuse, which provides features for integrating course content directly in the systems employees already use, such as CRM or ERP.
-Such a capability is great for microlearning, where courses are short and can be taken in the moment.
+Companies can integrate other offerings from Absorb; for example, Infuse provides features for integrating course content directly in the systems employees already use, such as CRM or ERP.
+That capability is great for microlearning, where courses are short and can be taken on the spur of the moment.
 Absorb Engage adds a social aspect to the learning environment, including leaderboards, the ability to add news articles and the option to add public social media.

 12. Cypher

-Founded in 2009, Cypher Learning offers Cypher, an LMS for training children in K-12, students in higher education and employees.
-The company uses AI to drive many of the product's features.
-For example, AI can speed up course development and assign courses to employees.
-In addition, there are features designed to enhance community involvement and help employees find internal coaches and mentors, as well as peers who are interested in the same topics.
+Cypher is an LMS for training children in K-12, students in higher education and employees.
+The vendor uses AI to drive many of the product's features, such as sped-up course development and the ability to assign courses to employees automatically.
+There are also features designed to enhance community involvement and help employees find internal coaches and mentors, as well as peers who are interested in the same topics.

-You can also use Cypher to train external people.
-Each program can have its own portal and security.
+Organizations can also use Cypher to train external workers, and each learning program can have its own portal and security.

 13. LearnWorlds

 An organization's learning team can use the platform's form and survey designer to get feedback from the people who take the courses to identify areas for improvement.
-LearnWorlds also provides functions for building and customizing your own mobile app, with supposedly no coding required, which enables system administrators to design the app in a way that matches the organization's brand.
+LearnWorlds also provides functions for building a customized mobile app, with supposedly no coding required, which enables system administrators to design the app in a way that matches the organization's brand.

 14. Acorn